Kyrie-90Hz/VRChat-Kyrie-Shader/README.md

 This is my Toon Shader for VRChat im working on in AmplifyshaderEditor

-maybe you saw that the source for it becouse i dont want to gave it with it to you
+maybe you saw that the source for it got deletedbecouse i dont want to gave it with it to you guys